bocadilloproject/bocadillo/CONTRIBUTING.md

 To get started, you should only need to install NPM dependencies (`npm install`) and run `npm start` to run the hot-reloaded development docs site.

-All documentation lives in the `docs/guide/` directory.
+All documentation lives in the `docs/` directory.
 It is structured as follows:

-- `api-guides`: technical reference for Bocadillo's machinery; describes how it works and how to use it, assuming a basic understanding of the key concepts.
+- `getting-started`: instructions for getting started with Bocadillo.
-- `topics`: discuss key topics and concepts at a fairly high level, while providing useful information and background.
-For example: 'Working with JSON data'.
+- `topics`: discussions about key topics and concepts, including background, information and usage hints.
-- `how-to`: recipes for solving common problems.
-For example: 'Deploying Bocadillo apps' or 'Writing custom CLI commands'.
+- `how-to`: recipes for solving key problems and specific use cases.
+- `api`: technical reference for Bocadillo's machinery; generated from the modules', classes' and functions' docstrings.

 To write a new page for the docs, create a new `.md` file in the appropriate directory, then update the `sidebar` configuration in `config.js` to add a route for your page in the sidebar.